Success vs. Failure Series: Why Some RIA Purchases Fail and Others Flourish

 The sale or purchase of a registered investment advisor (RIA) firm can be complicated.
 Some transactions seem like they were meant to be, while others fall apart in no time.
 So, what gives?
 Could there be a secret ingredient that makes selling or purchasing an RIA firm successful?

 Although I wish it were that easy, the answer is no. The success or failure of an RIA firm purchase or sale depends on a number of factors.
-In this blog post series, based on a podcast we recently produced with leading SAAS business intelligence platform Truelytics.
+In this blog post series, based on a podcast we recently produced with the leading SAAS business intelligence platform Truelytics.
 I’ll discuss the ins and outs of successful—and not-so-successful—deals involving investment advisory businesses.

 In this post (Part 1), I’ll share pitfalls to avoid, so you can spot red flags before you get too far along in the process.